 “Are superheroes not a thing here? said Joss.

 “I know that feeling.
 It’s the pain of 1000 planets dying, but titanic forces have the knowledge that your entire way of life simply flattened in one moment.
-This new world must have been a horrifying terrifying place full of death and distraction of evil villainy.
-Is this what you were brought here to do in this the siren song of destiny pulling you into a new world from that sadness that would kill along with thousands of those amilliontimes over?
-Joss, no not just Tomorrow Girl - Joss, who knew what she must do was sent to protect this world.” said Tomorrow Man then as smoke he was gone.
+This new world must have been a horrifying, terrifying place full of death and distraction of evil villainy.
+Is this what you were brought here to do in this siren song of destiny, pulling you into a new world from that sadness that would kill millions?
+Joss, no, not just Tomorrow Girl - Joss, who knew what she must do, was sent to protect this world.” said Tomorrow Man.
+Then in a puff he was gone.

 She then fell asleep again.